ppuskas/datamosher/README.md

 It will complain about corrupt p-frame data, but the result should look the same as in the mpg.

-### Now also with Python!
+## Vector motion with Python

-If you prefer to use python to glitch the frames instead, you can also specify a python script for the `-s` option.
+If you prefer to use python to glitch the frames, you can specify a python script for the `-s` argument (see previous section for usage).
 The script must contain a function called `mosh_frames` that takes as argument an array of frames (warning: some of the frames might be empty), where each non-empty frame represents a 3D array of shape (height, width, 2).
-The function should return an array containing the modified vectors.
+The function should return an array of the same shape, representing the modified vectors.
+For reference, I have included two examples:

-`horizontal_motion_example.py` contains the equivalent python script of the js script presented in the [ffglitch tutorial](https://ffglitch.org/2020/07/mv.html).
+`horizontal_motion_example.py` contains the equivalent python code of the js script from this [ffglitch tutorial](https://ffglitch.org/2020/07/mv.html).

-`average_motion_example.py` is the equivalent of this [ffglitch average motion tutorial](https://ffglitch.org/2020/07/mv_avg.html) using numpy.
+`average_motion_example.py` is the equivalent of [ffglitch average motion tutorial](https://ffglitch.org/2020/07/mv_avg.html) using numpy.
 Neat!

 ## Style transfer

-I call style transfer combining the motion vectors of two videos (by simply adding them together).
-For example, applying the vector motion data of a person talking to a video of clouds can make it look as though the clouds are talking.
+This means combining the motion vectors of two videos, by simply adding them together (see example below).
+Note that if the videos do not have the same resolution (and framerate), the results might not look as desired.

-This script can also extract motion vector data from a video and write it to a file, or read motion data from file and apply it to a video.

 Examples: